ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-9-2.md

-Chapter: Developing Decision-Making Frameworks and Processes
+Developing Decision-Making Frameworks and Processes
 ============================================================

 In this chapter, we delve into the development of decision-making frameworks and processes that leverage network science and complexity theory.
 These frameworks provide a structured approach to making complex decisions and enable organizations to navigate uncertainty, analyze interdependencies, and optimize outcomes.
 By incorporating network science and complexity theory into their decision-making processes, organizations can enhance their ability to tackle complex challenges effectively.
 This chapter explores the key principles and strategies for developing decision-making frameworks and processes.